 Origin and History

 During the War of the Spanish Succession, the regiment was sent to the Netherlands in 1704.
-In 1705, it took part to the battle on the fortified lines of the Geet (July 18).
-On May 23 1706, it was at the battle of Ramillies and then took part to the siege of Ostend before returning to England.
-In 1707, the regiment was sent to Spain where it fought at the battle of Almanza (April 25), suffering heavy losses.
+In 1705, it took part in the battle on the fortified lines of the Geet (July 18).
+On May 23 1706, it was at the battle of Ramillies and then took part in the siege of Ostend before returning to England.
+In 1707, the regiment was sent to Spain where it fought at the Battle of Almanza (April 25), suffering heavy losses.

 In September 1719, the regiment was part of the English force who attacked Vigo in Spain.

 During the War of the Austrian Succession, the regiment became the “28th Foot” in 1742.
 In 1743, it was sent to the Netherlands.
 On May 11 1745, it fought in the Battle of Fontenoy where it lost 137 men.

 From 1749 to 1757, the regiment was stationed in Ireland.

 On July 1 1751, when a Royal warrant reorganised the British infantry, the regiment was designated as the “28th Regiment of Foot”.

 By the time of the Seven Years' War, the regiment was composed of Irish Catholics.